rmarting/rmarting.github.io/cheat-sheets/activemq-artemis.md

 This feature allows to process messages with a particular group ID in the same order by the consumers.
 Each clustered broker therefore uses a grouping handler to manage the complexity of routing of grouped messages.
-Each clustered broker should chooke should choose a grouping hanlder type: Local or Remote.
+Each clustered broker should choose should choose a grouping handler type: Local or Remote.

 Reference: [Clustered Messaging Grouping](https://activemq.apache.org/components/artemis/documentation/latest/message-grouping.html)